FZJ-IEK3-VSA/tsam/README.md

 ### Direct Installations from Package Manager Repositories

-If you wanto to prevent any possibledependency conflicts create a new environment using the following command
+If you want to prevent any possible dependency conflicts create a new environment using the following command:

-	conda create -n tsam_env python
+	mamba create -n tsam_env python pip

+Activate an existing or the newly create environment afterward

+	mamba activate tsam_env

 Directly install via pip from pypi as follows: